 See a comprehensive introduction to Örö at the island’s official pages.

 The Residency Apartments

-For the pilot period a wooden house “Impilinna”, built in 1943, has been in residency use.
+During the pilot period a wooden house “Impilinna”, built in 1943, has been in residency use.
 For the second term we are moving the residency to another house, “Mekka”.
 The building has two separate apartments, both having two rooms, kitchen and a bathroom with shower.
 An apartment can be utilized by a single visitor for a separate living and studio space, or shared by a workgroup or a family.
 The apartments are equipped with basic furniture and necessities for living.